top of page

 In the aftermath of the cut in FY08, it became clear that Members of Congress and the wider stakeholder were not aware of the breadth or importance of Byrne JAG’s impact on state and local criminal justice systems.
 NCJA helped build a large coalition of stakeholder organizations that worked for two years to educate Members of Congress and the stakeholder community about Byrne JAG’s role in testing and replicating evidence-based and evidence-generating programs.

 Congress restored funding in the regular FY09 appropriations bill to $512 million and provided one-time funding of $2 billion in the American Recovery and Reinvestment Act (ARRA or Recovery Act).
-Funding remained level at $511 million in FY10 but then dropped again in FY11 and FY12 as Congress sought to reduce the federal deficit through cuts in non-defense discretionary spending.
-Byrne JAG was funded at $424 million in FY11 and $352 million in FY12.
+Funding remained level at $511 million in FY10 but then dropped again in FY11, FY12 and FY13 as Congress sought to reduce the federal deficit through cuts in non-defense discretionary spending, referred to as the sequester.
+Byrne JAG dropped to $425 million in FY11 and $352 million in FY12 and has stayed at roughly that level, with a few exceptions, to today.

 Tracking Funding for Justice Assistance Grants Programs

-NCJA's Justice Assistance Table* tracks funding for the state and local justice assistance, homeland security, and substance abuse treatment grant programs.
+NCJA's Justice Assistance Table* tracks funding for the state and local justice assistance grant programs.
 The table is updated throughout the annual federal funding cycle, beginning with the release of the President’s budget request in late January or early February, action by the House and Senate Appropriations subcommittees and full committees, floor debate and conference committee.

 *The Justice Assistance Table is available only to NCJA members.